Updated Dec 07, 2020

 Azure Blob Storage's Archive tier also charges for common API requests.

-Cloud Storage Coldline is priced by amount of data stored per month and by network egress.
+Cloud Storage Archive is priced by amount of data stored per month and by network egress.
 If you delete or modify your data before the minimum storage period, you will be charged for the remainder of the period.
-For example, if you delete an object 5 days after storing the object, you will be charged for the remaining 85 days of storage for that object.
-Cloud Storage Coldline also charges for common API requests.
+For example, if you delete an object 5 days after storing the object, you will be charged for the remaining 360 days of storage for that object.
+Cloud Storage Archive also charges for common API requests and data retrieval.

-For more information about Cloud Storage Coldline pricing, see Cloud Storage Pricing.
+For more information about Cloud Storage Archive pricing, see Cloud Storage Pricing.

-Check out the other Google Cloud Platform for Azure Professionals articles:
+Check out the other Google Cloud for Azure Professionals articles: